davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 NEON is enabled.

 Currently, ARM and AArch64 back ends do not support ACLE 2.0 fully.
 Both back ends support CRC32 intrinsics from arm_acle.h.
-The ARM back ends 16-bit floating-point Advanced SIMD intrinsics currently comply to ACLE v1.1.
+The ARM back end's 16-bit floating-point Advanced SIMD intrinsics currently comply to ACLE v1.1.
-AArch64s back end does not have support for 16-bit floating point Advanced SIMD intrinsics yet.
+AArch64's back end does not have support for 16-bit floating point Advanced SIMD intrinsics yet.

 See ARM Options and AArch64 Options for more information on the